 Board of Adjustment.
-The term Board of Adjustment shall mean the Board of Adjustment of the City as provided for within these land development regulations.
+The term Board of Adjustment means the Board of Adjustment of the City as provided for within these land development regulations.

 Buildable Area.
 The buildable area is that portion of a lot remaining after the required yards have been provided.
-Buildings may be placed in any part of the buildable area, but limitations on the percent of lot which may be covered by buildings may require open space within the buildable area.
+Buildings may be placed in any part of the buildable area, but limitations on the percent of lot which may be covered by buildings may require open space to be left within the buildable area.

 Building.
-A building is any structure, either temporary or permanent, having a roof impervious to weather, and used or built for the enclosure or shelter of persons, animals, vehicles, goods, merchandise, equipment, materials, or property of any kind.
-This definition shall include tents, dining cars, trailers, mobile homes, sheds, garages, carports, animal kennels, storerooms, or vehicles serving in any way the function of a building as described herein.
+A building is a structure, either temporary or permanent, having a roof impervious to weather and used or built for the enclosure or shelter of persons, animals, vehicles, goods, merchandise, equipment, materials, or property of any kind.
+This definition includes tents, dining cars, trailers, mobile homes, sheds, garages, carports, animal kennels, storerooms, or vehicles serving in any way the function of a building as described herein.
 This definition of a building does not include screened enclosures not having a roof impervious to weather.

 Building Front Yard Setback Line.
-(See Article 14) The building front yard setback line is the rear edge of any required front yard as specified within these land development regulations.
+(See Article 14) The building front yard setback line is the rear edge of a required front yard as specified within these land development regulations.

 Building, Height of.
-Height of building is the vertical distance measured from the established grade at the center of a front of a building to the highest point of the roof surface of a flat, to the deck line of a mansard roof or Bermuda roof, to the mean height level between eaves and ridge of cone, gable, gambrel, hip, or shed roofs, and to three-fourths (3/4) the height of the apex of an A-frame or dome roof.
+Height of building is the vertical distance measured from the established grade at the center of a front of a building to the highest point of the roof surface of a flat roof, to the deck line of a mansard or Bermuda roof, to three quarters (3/4) of the highest point of a dome or A-frame roof and to the mean height level between eaves and ridge of gable, hip, cone, shed and gambrel roofs.
 (See Article 4, Exclusions from Height Limitations).